shaunxcode/wonderboy-in-ascii-world/discovery.md

 ##box showing scroller un-necessarily
 allow customizing the scroll char and also do not show it unless there is actually scrollable content

+##box allowing horizontal scrolling when un-necessary

+##running into need for destroy method
+realized I had not yet needed to destroy a ui element.
+At first glance this need only splice the widget instances excluding the destroyed element.
+Immediate issues that come up to me are: should it then redraw remaining elements? in a game that could be foolish as you most likely want to redraw all the elements at once so if you are destroying multiple elements that would be wasteful.
+Perhaps it should just emit a destroyed event so anything that should redraw itself can listen to that.

+##floats rear their head
+hah - need to fix the float bounds issue at the constructor level rather than the output level to avoid calculations down the line having strangeness.

+## was going to make confirm a modal but realized that is not what I want
+you want the modal to stay up but you may want to let the user use the command console to see their inventory etc. to make decisions?

+##make confirm take an array of tuples
+it makes more sense to not try and abuse generic objects/hash where order is not guaranteed when you need order.
+Also this makes sense because I can now pass [id, label, handler] so I can refer to the action id in later code.
+This also allows for a more meaningful approach to moving between options with the arrow keys.

+##just realized my bottom buttons... are tabs
+I can totally repurpose the tab widget to get the same effect of my bottom buttons!
+This would give me the arrow key nav for free.